 Customize search results in Home

 You can create a custom preview pane for search results that are displayed in Home using custom templates.
-You can define a a variety of responses to a search result based on which fragment of the pane is clicked.
+You can define different responses for a search result depending on which fragment of the pane is clicked.

 Similar to notification templates

-Custom search result templates are much like custom notification templates.
+Custom search result templates are similar to custom notification templates.

 Parts of a template